Overnight Sourdough Waffles

 I'm not disparaging roller-milled flour since it has a place in the pantry, but cooking traditions (American at least) seem to have lost their way when it comes to treating flour like a flavor contributor and not just a vehicle or binding agent.
 Examples of food that taste exponentially better with whole grains include pasta, brownies, pie dough, waffles, pancakes, quick breads of all kinds, cookies, biscuits, sourdough...there are many more.
 I would wager you won't want to make pancakes or waffles with 100% white flour again after using a quality whole grain like Sonora.
 Also, the "I don't like whole wheat" folks in your household will never know.
 On the contrary, they'll high five you for being the master of breakfast.

 When buying whole wheat, consider the ingredient in the same way you would consider a tomato.
 Is it fresh?
 Is it a delicious variety?
 Has it been handled (or milled) properly?
 All of these factors matter.
-Low quality or old wheat flour doesn't taste great so look at the source, the expiration or mill date, and learn about the flavor profile.
-A few of the places I source flour from are listed under "Farmers | Artisans".
+Low quality or old wheat flour can be bitter so look at the source, the expiration or mill date, and learn about the flavor profile.
+A few of the places I source flour from are listed under "Farmers | Artisans" and I also put together a list that covers the United States here.

 Original vs. Adapted